-Also, Raintree Nursery's ship all over the United States and are offering readers/listeners a 10% off coupon, use coupon code: modernhomestead at checkout!
+Also, Raintree Nursery ships all over the United States and they are offering readers/listeners a 10% off coupon, use coupon code: modernhomestead at checkout!

 In the fall the trees pull their energy back into the roots.
-The sap comes out of the branches.
-The leaves come off.
-Any fruit that for whatever reason hasn't fallen let's go.
+The sap comes out of the branches, the leaves come off, and any fruit that for whatever reason hasn't fallen lets go.
 The trees will bring all that energy down to the root system as opposed to the wintertime.

 Potted citrus is a common example of that or a tree that you might grow in a greenhouse.
 You have to manage that.
 You have to get the tree to a point where it's dormant but not expose it to temperatures so low that it's going to kill it outright.